 JobTrain will continue to partner with Community Legal Services East Palo Alto (CLSEPA) to help exoffenders obtain employment and avoid recidivism.
-Also working in collaboration with the Probation Department and JobTrain's employer partners, JobTrain will provide ex-offenders with multiple career pathways based on their individual needs.
+Also working in collaboration with the Probation

+Department and JobTrain's employer partners, JobTrain will provide ex-offenders with multiple career pathways based on their individual needs.
 Depending on the client's job skill level and education, the client can enroll in full-time vocational training, enroll in GED preparation, work with a Job Developer to find and be placed in employment, and/or obtain free legal services from CLSEPA.

-The overall strategy is to help ex-offenders obtain livable wage jobs and the skills that will help them reintegrate into the community, with the result that recidivism rates are reduced.
+The overall strategy is to help ex-offenders obtain livable wage jobs and the skills that will help them reintegrate into the community, resulting in reduced recidivism rates.
 A total of 90 clients will be served.